wisemuffin/nsw_doe_data_case_study/README.md

 ## Step 1 - Setup the case study environment

 ### 1.a Click the big green 'Use this template' button and 'Create a new repository'.

+**First make sure you have logged into github.
+You may need to sign up.
+If you havent logged in the template button wont appear.**

 ![Click use template](.github/static/use-template.gif)